isaaclee3x/Weirder-Reminder/README.md

 _ADDITIONAL INFO_

-If you wish to run the app, **please download XCode**.
-It deals with SwiftUI.
+If you wish to run the app, **please download XCode** (for the best experience) since the code contains SwiftUI.